psaikido/hugle.uk/content/hk/bucket/gotta-die.md

 it started with a kiss
 and ended up in homicide
 nothing seemed amiss
-except a secret whiff of cyanide
+except a certain whiff of cyanide

 everybody's gotta die